ALEXANDER KASHPURIN is a concert pianist and piano teacher living in St. Petersburg

 Alexander collaborated with various conductors including G. Rinkevičius, Z. Gugkaev, M. Fedotov, A. Kantorov.

-Masterclasses include: Willem Brons (Netherlands), Tamas Vasary (Hungary), Cyprien Katsaris (France), Dmitri Bashkirov (Russia), Gotlieb Wallisch (Austria), Daniel Pollack (USA), Alexandra Tuerk-Espitalier (Germany), Alexander Sandler (Russia).
+Masterclasses include: Willem Brons (Netherlands), Tamas Vasary (Hungary), Cyprien Katsaris (France), Dmitri Bashkirov (Russia), Gotlieb Wallisch (Austria), Daniel Pollack (USA), Alexandra Tuerk-Espitalier (Germany), Alexander Sandler (Russia) and Louis Lortie (Belgium).

 Photo Daniil Robovsky